WICG/origin-agent-cluster/README.md

 This proposal follows in the tradition of other security primitives like CSP, COEP, and COOP, by using a header to change the behavior of the document.

 A previous iteration of this proposal used [origin policy](https://wicg.github.io/origin-policy/), in an attempt to ensure that all documents on the origin are aligned behind the decision to be isolated.
 We believe this is still a desirable direction, both for the `Origin-Isolation` header and for other security headers.
 But it's worth noting that the advantages are mainly in easing server configuration.
 Because different page loads on an origin could recieve different origin policies anyway (due to, e.g., server-side updates), there is no technical simplification gained by using origin policy.
-That is, the browser and site developer need to deal with the potential for varying origin isolation hints across the site in both delivery mechanisms.
+That is, the browser and site developer need to deal with the potential for varying origin isolation preferences across the site in both delivery mechanisms.

 See [below](#origin-policy) for how this proposal might be upgraded to use origin policy in the future.